Musealo/Musealo/README.md

 Hello World!

-I am currently a student at Neuefische’s web developement programme.
+I am currently a student at Neuefische’s web developement program.
 I have always been fascinated by programming and this year I decided to finally take the step to become a web developer and make my dreams come true 💻
 <!--
 **Musealo/Musealo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.